Vladimir Putin opens door to stay on as Russia's president | DW | 10.03.2020

 DW correspondent in Moscow, Emily Sherwin, reports that opposition figures are preparing a rally against the "reset" of Putin's presidential terms.

-The chamber is expected to approve the constitutional reform bill in the second of three readings on Tuesday, after it is amended by suggestions from Tereshkova and other deputies.
+The chamber approved the constitutional reform bill in the second reading out of three readings on Tuesday, after it is amended by suggestions from Tereshkova and other deputies.
 The reform bill would give parliament more power, including the authority to name a prime minister, but also expand the role of Russia's State Council, currently a consultative body made up of the heads of Russia's regions It would also introduce "faith in God" to Russia's constitution and specify marriage as a union between "a man and a woman."

 Many practical details of the overhaul remain unclear, with Putin's critics accusing the government of being intentionally vague to avoid scrutiny.